 Simple English definitions for legal terms

-Read a random definition: main-purpose rule
+Read a random definition: probate in common form

 The time-price doctrine is a rule that says if you buy something and agree to pay for it later, the seller can charge you more than if you paid for it right away.
 This extra amount is to make up for the risk that you might not pay them back and for the interest they could have earned if you paid right away.
 This rule doesn't apply to people who really need to borrow money and might be taken advantage of by lenders.